fuomag9/fuomag9.github.io/picalcprivacypolicy.md

 **Information Collection and Use**

-For a better experience, while using our Service, I may require you to provide us with certain personally identifiable information, including but not limited to Google analytics.
+For a better experience, while using our Service, I may require you to provide us with certain personally identifiable information, including but not limited to Email, Name, Google profile picture and device information (such as ram, model, etc).
 The information that I request will be retained on your device and is not collected by me in any way.
+When submitting a score in the scoreboard the time that your device took to calculate the necessary digits for submission, your device model and a random identifier will be uploaded on Firebase and made publicily available to anyone that uses the app.
+These information can be deleted at any time by deleting your account from within the application.

 The app does use third party services that may collect information used to identify you.